quasarframework/quasar/docs/src/pages/vue-components/tabs.md

 <doc-example title="Types" file="QTabs/Types" />

 You can use `v-model` to hold the current tab.
-It is set to the name of the current tab.
+You need to set `name` on each tab.
+Model will hold the name of currently selected tab.

 <doc-example title="Usage with V-model" file="QTabs/VModel" />